Solar hot water systems: Pros and Cons

 Fast read

-In Australia, homeowners can choose between gas hot water, a heat pump with a tank, replacing an existing electric HW tank or purchasing a solar hot water system.
+In Australia, homeowners can choose between a gas hot water system, a heat pump with a tank, replacing an existing electric HW tank or purchasing a solar hot water system.
 While solar hot water systems have over 65% efficiency and lower ongoing costs, their higher initial purchase costs and decreased government rebates challenge their ROI.

 Valuable roof space and aesthetics are additional concerns.
 An example demonstrates that, over a decade, a solar hot water system might save only a marginal amount compared to a conventional electric hot water tank, especially after considering booster costs.

-Long-term, the most beneficial approach, both environmentally and financially, may be using surplus electricity from solar PV to power hot water generation.
-Heat pumps and storage tanks are also becoming more and more popular.
+Long-term, the most beneficial approach, both environmentally and financially, maybe using surplus electricity from solar PV to power hot water generation.
+Heat pumps hot water systems and storage tanks are also becoming more and more popular.

 What are the pros and cons of Solar hot water systems?